Originally published August 2025.

 Trade credit insurance is a financial safeguard for your business, protecting against the risk of customer nonpayment.
 This tool’s main role is to help facilitate international trade.
 Trade credit is offered by vendors to their customers as an alternative to prepayment or cash-on-delivery terms, providing time for the customer to generate income from sales to pay for the product or service.

-While trade credit insurance is known for protecting foreign or export accounts receivable, trade credit insurance is also used for domestic accounts receivable protection as well.
+While trade credit insurance is known for protecting foreign or export accounts receivable, it is also used for domestic accounts receivable protection.
 Domestic trade credit insurance provides companies with the protection they need as their customer base consolidates, creating larger receivables to fewer customers.

 You’ve conducted international business with a customer for many years and haven’t had payment problems.
 However, due to high tariffs and economic problems, this customer had to file for bankruptcy and can no longer pay.
-With a trade credit insurance policy in place, you would be able to recover this unpaid debt with minimal management costs.
+With a trade credit insurance policy in place as part of your business continuity plan, you would be able to recover this unpaid debt with minimal management costs.

 The Benefits of Working with an Insurance Broker

-There are many different potential tools that can be used to help you and your business mitigate risk and ensure longevity — the trouble is knowing what exactly your risks are and which tools you should be utilizing to mitigate them.
+There are many tools that can help you and your business mitigate risk and ensure longevity — the trouble is knowing exactly which risks you face and the tools to mitigate them.
 Working with an insurance broker can help connect you with the right tools and resources for your business.